 Senate officers may only be recalled by the following process:

-A simple majority of the eligible voting members of the Senate (50% + 1), or twenty percent of the total full-time faculty, sign a petition to hold an election to recall the officer.
+A simple majority of the eligible voting members of the Senate (over 50% + 1), or twenty percent of the total full-time faculty, sign a petition to hold an election to recall the officer.

 The President (or other officer appointed by the Executive Team if the officer to be recalled is the President) will then hold an election by secret ballot within two weeks of receiving the recall petition.
 All full-time faculty will be eligible to vote in the election.